 Field Patrols are a vital role for Dynamo Dash Youth and league requirement to ensure its Saturday games are a positive experience for players, families, and guests.
 For a two hour time period, you are asked to monitor positive and/or negative behavior on the fields.
 Throughout the season we need 100 field patrols; ten per game day.

 - 10:00AM to 12:00PM shift

 - 12:00PM to 2:00PM shift

-For the following important volunteer positions, please email Natalie Olivarez at email@example.com.
+For the following important volunteer positions, please email Yeiny Perla at firstname.lastname@example.org.